Weiweiann/FamiTree/README.md

 ### Purpose

-Letting every **YMBIRS** students know about the situation of graduation students' working profile and build up a platform to connect each other.
+Letting every **YMBIRS** students understand the situation of graduation students' working profile and build up a platform to connect each other.